Terms and Conditions

 3. That I have been given reasonable opportunity to obtain the advice referred to in paragraphs (1) and (2)

-In accordance with Rule 12 Real Estate Agents Act (Professional Conduct and Client Care Rules) 2012
+Rule 12 Real Estate Agents Act (Professional Conduct and Client Care Rules) 2012

 To comply with the new REA Act 2012, all licensed real estate agents are required to have a written in-house complaints and dispute resolution procedure.
 That procedure is set out below.